SwapnilPrakashShrestha/Personal-Website-Project/README.md

 # Projects
-You Can peeview thios site on
+You can preview this site on
 www.swapnilprakashshrestha.com.np